-ADC Reset mode (also called Soft Reset mode) can only be entered through setting the RESET[7:0] bits high in the Configuration register.
+ADC Reset mode (also called Soft Reset mode) can only be entered in SPI mode through setting the RESET[1:0] bits high in the CONFIG1 register.
 This mode is defined as the condition where the converters are active, but their output is forced to '0'.